Suez Suez, Egypt Travel Guide

 Extreme heat limits daytime outdoor exploration to challenging and uncomfortable levels.

-For swimming, snorkeling, or enjoying nearby the coastline of Ain Sokhna, late spring (May) and early autumn (September-October) deliver warm water temperatures and less extreme heat than peak summer.
+For swimming, snorkeling, or enjoying nearby the coastline of Ain Sokhna, late spring (May) and early autumn (September-October) deliver warm water temperatures and less extreme heat than the busiest time summer.

-Winter (November-March) has the most pleasant weather for walking tours, visiting memorials, and observing the Suez Canal.
+Winter (November-March) has the most nice weather for walking tours, visiting memorials, and observing the Suez Canal.
 Mild weather makes extended outdoor time enjoyable.

 Summer in Suez means very high temperatures.
 Plan activities for early mornings or late afternoons.

 These hot, dry, and dusty desert winds occur during spring (March-May).
-They can reduce visibility and cause respiratory irritation.
+They can reduce how well you can see and cause respiratory irritation.

 Suez does not experience monsoon seasons or hurricanes, offering a consistent dry climate.